rootstrap/rails_api_base/README.md

 ## Api Docs

 - [RSpec API Doc Generator](https://github.com/exoego/rspec-openapi) you can generate the docs after writing requests specs.
-- [Rswag](https://github.com/rswag/rswag) you can expose the generate docs.
+- [Rswag](https://github.com/rswag/rswag) you can expose the generated docs.

 See [api_documentation](./docs/api_documentation.md) docs for more info.